 Information sharing, privacy and confidentiality

 An employee has the right to reasonably share information about their sexual orientation, gender identity, gender expression and intersex status in the workplace.
-A good guide for what is ‘reasonable’ is to reflect on the nature and amount of personal information that non-LGBTIQ employees customarily share in the workplace with colleagues and students.
+A good guide for what is ‘reasonable’ is to reflect on the nature and amount of personal information that non-LGBTIQA+ employees customarily share in the workplace with colleagues and students.

 An employee may also choose not to share their personal information.
 It is the decision of the employee when, with whom, and how much personal information they share in the workplace.

-Disclosure of information received by the Department from an employee in the context of their employment must be in accordance with the Department’s Policy for the , and must not breach the provisions of the or the .
+Disclosure of information received by the department from an employee in the context of their employment must be in accordance with the department’s Policy for the , and must not breach the provisions of the or the .

 What does discrimination look like?

-Many LGBTIQ people have positive experiences in workplaces where they feel safe, welcomed and able to be themselves.
+Many LGBTIQA+ people have positive experiences in workplaces where they feel safe, welcomed and able to be themselves.
 Often, these workplaces have been shaped by a combination of inclusive policies and positive leadership.
 However, discrimination on the grounds of sex, sexual orientation, gender identity or intersex status can and does still occur.

 Discrimination can be direct — when someone is treated unfavourably on the basis of a personal characteristic (for example, refusing to hire someone because they are lesbian) and indirect — when an unreasonable requirement or condition is imposed on someone that could disadvantage a person with a personal characteristic (for example, where a parental leave arrangement is only available for a husband or wife).
 It can be overt or very subtle and can take many forms, including: